Vakhtang Jordania: Defection

-Jordania regularly conducted at many prestigious opera houses in Russia, the United States, Ukraine, and Korea, including the Bolshoi and Kirov Theaters.
+Jordania regularly conducted at many prestigious opera houses in Russia, the United States, Ukraine, and South Korea, including the Bolshoi and Kirov Theaters.
 In the United States he conducted the North American premiere of Dvorák's Rusalka.
 Right before he died he was the Principal Guest Conductor of the Kharkiv Opera, and the Korean American Opera Company.

-He recorded for Melodiya, Koch International Classics, Soundset Summit, Helicon, Trained Ear, Cantabile, and Angelok Classics, and was nominated for Grammy Awards.
+He recorded for Melodiya, Koch International Classics, Soundset Summit, Helicon, Trained Ear, Cantabile, and Angelok Classics.
 He also recorded many soundtracks, including the award-winning film Dersu Uzala, directed by Akira Kurosawa.
 Three of his compact discs were nominated for Grammy Awards (Rachmaninoff Symphony No. 2 with Russian Federal Orchestra, Angelok Classics; in five categories for Hovhaness Symphonies Nos.
 46 and 39 with KBS Symphony Orchestra, KOCH International Classics; and music of James Cohn with Latvian National Symphony, XLNT Music).

-In 1999 and 2000, the IBLA International Competition hosted the "Jordania Prize", which was named after Jordania, and designed to further the knowledge of young artists who compete in worldwide competitions, Jordania was honored in 2001 with the creation of the Vakhtang Jordania International Conducting Competition in the Ukraine.
+In 1999 and 2000, the IBLA International Competition hosted the "Jordania Prize", which was named after Jordania, and designed to further the knowledge of young artists who compete in worldwide competitions, Jordania was honored in 2001 with the creation of the Vakhtang Jordania International Conducting Competition in Ukraine.
 Since then it has been an annually held event, which attracts contestants from over 25 different countries.

-The Jordania Prize of the IBLA International Competition is bestowed in his honor; while the Vakhtang Jordania International Conducting Competition is held annually in the Ukraine.
+The Jordania Prize of the IBLA International Competition is bestowed in his honor; while the Vakhtang Jordania International Conducting Competition is held annually in Ukraine.
 In 2006 the winners were James Feddeck (US), John Traill (UK) and Sasha Mäkilä (Finland).

 He was a National Patron of Delta Omicron, an international professional music fraternity.

-Jordina is survived by his wife of 18 years, Kimberley Stebbins Jordania of Broadway; a son from his first marriage, Giorgi Jordania, an opera conductor in Tbilisi; a daughter from his second marriage, Nina Jordania of St. Petersburg; two children from his third marriage, Maria Jordania and Dimitri Jordania, both of Broadway; two brothers; and five grandchildren.
+Personal life

+Jordania's first wife was Nana Askurava, with whom he had one son; the marriage ended in divorce.
+His second wife was Nataliya Bondarchuk.
+Before their divorce, the couple had one daughter.
+Jordania's third wife was Kimberley Stebbins.
+The couple remained together until the conductor's death.